Professor Iain Boyd is thinking fast. Extremely fast. So fast that breaking the sound barrier is practically standing still.

 Boyd's work focuses on the physics problems of hypersonic flight.
 Vehicles that would travel at such high speeds build up incredible amounts of heat due to friction with the surrounding air.
 Temperatures on their exterior surfaces can reach 1,000 degrees Celsius (1,800 degrees Fahrenheit) or higher.

-It is an active area of research around the world, although it will likely be a very long time before you book a flight on a future commercial jetliner that reaches such speeds.
-The focus in hypersonics is in national defense.
+Boyd recently joined the Ann and H.J.
+Smead Department of Aerospace Engineering Sciences as a professor and is the director of the college's new Hypersonic Vehicles Interdiciplinary Research Theme.
+He said hypersonics is a very active area of research around the world, although it will likely be a very long time before you book a flight on a future commercial jetliner that reaches such speeds.
+The focus in hypersonics righ now is instead on national defense.

 Both Russia and China are investing in hypersonics and claim to have held successful test flights.